Smile249/Smile249/README.md

 ### Hi there 👋

 Quick about me:
-- 🎓 Student in graphic design, web design & game design
+- 🎓 Student in IT, network infrastructure
-- 👨‍💻 Learning to code by myself
+- 😄 Pronouns: she/her
-- 🛰️ Amateur radio enthusiast
+- ⚡ Interested in way too much stuff
 - 🎮 Avid rhythm game enjoyer

 My life goals:
-- 📜 Get a degree in networking
+- 📜 Get a degree in IT
 - 🌱 Live a self-paced life with friends
 - 🚘 Be able to buy my dream car